Frequently Asked Questions

 School Visits and Writing Workshops:

-I love speaking to students!
+Since I’m an educator as well as a writer, I love speaking to students!
 My interactive school visit program is appropriate for grades 4-6, runs for about an hour, and works best for groups of up to fifty students.

 I also offer two writing workshops: “Creating a Character” and “Building a World.”
 Both workshops are appropriate for grades 4-6, run for about an hour, and work best for groups of up to twenty-five students.